 Its unusual name, Schlitterbahn, means "slippery road" in German, and the park and its attractions incorporate a German theme (a nod to the heritage of the south central Texas area).
 A few of the slides use the park's signature "Blastenhoff" tower.
 Pioneers in the industry, the folks who run Schlitterbahn build and sell their unique rides, including the Master Blaster uphill water coaster to other water parks.
-Playing off of the success of the original park, Schlitterbahn also operates Texas water parks in South Padre Island and Galveston Island.
+Playing off of the success of the original park, Schlitterbahn also operates a chain of Schlitterbahn water parks, including other Texas water parks in South Padre Island, Corpus Christi, and Galveston Island.

 Phone and Location: